luisparravicini/twitter-inactive-followers/README.md

 * If certain criteria are met, increase the score
 * Lists all users whose score is above certain threshold

 This approach is naive and when I've tested with my own account I've seen some false positives.
-But it also found real inactive/bots accounts following.
+But it also found real inactive/bots accounts following me.
 Just add/modify the criteria and the threshold used to list the users.

 The `-n` parameter is used when you want to avoid the first phase and only used the locally saved data.